cruzgodar/cruzgodar.github.io/docs/page-structure.md

 - `banner_page`: whether or not the page has a banner.
 Covered in more detail later in this doc.

-- `writing-page`: two settings affect the font, spacing, and indentation on writing pages only.
+- `writing_page`: two settings affect the font, spacing, and indentation on writing pages only.
 This is how those pages are identifed.

 - `math_page`: whether MathJax appears on the page and needs to be typeset.